Resident Evil: Damnation: Plot

-In 2011, CIA agent Leon S. Kennedy enters a Eastern Slav Republic to confirm rumors that Bio-Organic Weapons (BOWs) are being used in the country's civil war, and ignores the government's order to retreat.
-He comes across his contact, who has been attacked and is then killed by a strong Licker.
-After a brief fight, second Licker appears but spares Leon, Leon is knocked out, strong lead Lickers are released in the wild, and finds himself tied to a chair by rebel fighters JD; the former teacher Alexander Kozachenko, better known as Buddy; and the elderly Ivan Judanovich, the group's Ataman.
+In 2011, DSO agent Leon S. Kennedy infiltrates the "Eastern Slav Republic", a former Soviet republic, to confirm rumors that Bio-Organic Weapons (BOWs) are being used in the country's civil war, and ignores the government's order to retreat.
+He comes across his contact, who has been attacked and is then killed by a strong BOW known as a Licker.
+After a brief skirmish, the Licker disappears, only to be replaced by a second.
+However, this Licker spares Leon, appearing to be controlled by a mysterious man.
+Leon is knocked out and awakens to find himself tied to a chair by rebel fighters; JD, the former teacher Alexander "Sasha" Kozachenko (better known as Buddy) and the elderly Ivan Judanovich, the group's Ataman.

-President Svetlana Belikova meets agent Ada Wong, who is posing as a BSAA agent.
-Ada explains a human infected with the dominant Las Plagas parasite will have a brief master-slave relationship with lesser BOWs infected with the T-virus (Lickers Beta themselves).
-Elsewhere, Leon tries to warn the soldiers of Ivan's infection look, but Buddy starts a shoot-out.
-Buddy kills Ivan after being asked.
-Leon escapes and meets JD, only for Plaga hosts to attack them.
-JD leads Leon to a church, where they regroup with other rebels.
-JD helps Leon escape, urging him to stop Buddy, as he is obsessed with his hatred of the government, which bombed his school and killed his fiancée and students.
+Meanwhile, Eastern Slav Republic President Svetlana Belikova meets agent Ada Wong, who is posing as an agent of the Biohazard Security Assessment Alliance (BSAA).
+Ada explains a human infected with the “dominant” Las Plagas parasite will have a brief master-slave relationship with lesser BOWs infected with the Progenitor-virus (Lickers Beta themselves).
+Elsewhere, Leon tries to warn the soldiers of Ivan's infection, but Buddy starts a shoot-out.
+Leon escapes with the group, and Buddy mercy-kills Ivan after he succumbs to the Las Plagas parasite.
+Buddy meets up with JD, just as Plaga hosts (Ganados) attack them.
+JD and Leon escape to a church, where they regroup with other rebels.

+Once inside the church, JD frees Leon.
+The rebel urges him to stop Buddy, who has become consumed by his hatred for the government after they bombed his school, killing Buddy’s fiancée and students in the process.
 Leon runs into Ada, who admits she is in the country to collect a sample of Las Plagas.
 She leaves and warns him the city will soon be bombed.
-Leon returns to the church to find Ganados have attacked it, killing the other rebels and infecting JD.
-After Buddy arrives, Leon kills JD.
+Leon returns to the church, only to find it attacked by the infected, who killed the other rebels and infected JD.
+Buddy returns as JD transforms, and Leon is forced to kill JD.
 Leon then asks Buddy to give up Las Plagas, but he refuses and escapes when military jets bomb the church.